Advice > Product management

 However, we recommend a much more powerful approach.

-Instead of listing responsibilities, you need to talk about actions.
-This means starting each bullet point with an action verb.
-These verbs should relate to the eight skills from section 1 that companies look for in PM resumes (Strategy, Design, Coding, Digital marketing, Data analysis, Leadership, Communication, Organization).
+These verbs should relate to the eight skills from Section 1 that companies look for in PM resumes (Strategy, Design, Coding, Digital marketing, Data analysis, Leadership, Communication, Organization).
 "Designed," "Analyzed," "Led," or "Built" are good examples of such verbs.

-Choosing actions that are relevant to one of the eight product manager essential skills will also mean that your resume contains the keywords that recruiters (and sometimes Applicant Tracking Systems) will be looking for.
-We wrote an article about product manager keywords if you want to know more.
+Choosing actions that are relevant to one of the essential product manager skills will also mean that your resume contains the keywords that recruiters (and sometimes Applicant Tracking Systems) will be looking for.

 You should also focus on the results of what you did and quantify them as much as possible to highlight the tangible contributions you have made.
 After all, being a PM is about building things to reach a goal and then measuring the outcome.
-Ex-Google SVP Lazlo Bock talks about a common method for doing this that you might find helpful, called the “X, Y, Z” formula.

-Finally, balance is also important.
+Finally, balance is important.
 Because a product manager role is extremely multi-faceted, it’s important to demonstrate a range of skills in the work experience section.
-Take a look at the example below and notice that as well as examples of leadership, there are also demonstrations of coding and design experience, etc.

 Ready to start writing this section?
 Use the tips below to keep you on the right track.